Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Experiments

 \subsection{Dataset and Evaluation Metrics}

-We demonstrate the effectiveness of the proposed approach on PASCAL VOC 2012 dataset \cite{(voc2012)everingham2010pascal}, which contains 1464 training, 1449 validation, and 1456 testing images with 20 object categories.
-Following the common practice in previous works, the training set is augmented to 10,582 images.
-We evaluate the performance using the mean average precision (mAP) with intersection-over-union (IoU) thresholds of 0.25, 0.5, 0.7, and 0.75.
+We demonstrate the effectiveness of the proposed approach on Pascal VOC 2012~\cite{(voc2012)everingham2010pascal} and COCO~\cite{(coco)lin2014microsoft} datasets.
+For VOC 2012 dataset, following the common practice in previous works~\cite{(irn)ahn2019weakly, (liid)liu2020leveraging}, we use the augmented dataset that contains 10,582 training and 1,449 validation images with 20 object categories.
+COCO dataset consists of 115K training, 5K validation, and 20K testing images with 80 object categories.
+We evaluate the performance using the mean average precision (mAP) with intersection-over-union (IoU) thresholds of 0.25, 0.5, 0.7, and 0.75 for VOC 2012 and averaged AP over IoU thresholds from 0.5 to 0.95 for COCO.